AdobeDocs/experience-platform.en/help/query-service/best-practices/incremental-load.md

 ---
 # Sample incremental data load queries

-The incremental load method is an ideal solution for near real-time movement of data from relational databases to data warehouses, data lakes, or other databases.
+The incremental load design pattern is a solution for managing data.
+The pattern only processes information in the dataset that has been created or modified since the last load execution.

-Using other features such as anonymous block and the snapshot clause, the process only transfers data that has been newly created or modified since the previous data load.
-This increases processing efficiency as the matching data already available at the destination is ignored.
-The incremental load method can be used with both streaming and batch data processing.
+Incremental load uses various features provided by Experience Platform Query Service such as anonymous block and snapshots among others.
+This design pattern increases processing efficiency as any data already processed from the source is skipped.
+It can be used with both streaming and batch data processing.

-This document provides a series of examples that can be used as a template to create your own incremental data load queries.
+This document provides a series of instructions to build a design pattern for incremental processing.
+These steps can be used as a template to create your own incremental data load queries.

 ## Getting Started